dark-mode/Trie/README.md

 # Trie

-A library for Dart developers.
+A comprehensive Trie implementation in Dart, for Dart developers.
+Optimized for autocomplete.
 Made by Christopher Gong and Ankush Vangari.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).